These Are the Different Types of Front Doors for Your Home

 1. Solid or Paneled Doors

 The most popular types of front doors across the country, these traditional doors offer a clean and classic look to the exterior of your home.
+Check out elegant custom iron doors if you want a truly solid and secure door for your home.

 While solid doors are self-explanatory, paneled doors come in a huge range of options.
-From the classic Sussex four-paneled door to more complex styles, you’ll find it easy to choose a door design that reflects your home.
+From the classic Sussex four-paneled door to more complex styles, you’ll find it easy to choose a front door design that reflects your home.

 2. Glass Front Doors